-- b1.
-Structural damage (e.g. structural damage to the bearing elements of the building, the damage of which could be critical for the structural integrity) - b2.
-Non-structural damage (to the secondary elements of a building/infrastructure, e.g. partition walls, parapets)
+b1.
+Structural damage (structural e.g. damage to the bearing elements of the building, the damage of which could be critical for the structural integrity b2.
+Non-structural damage (to the secondary elements of a building/infra, e.g. partition walls, parapets)